Canada Post Registered Mail: What Is It And How To Send Them Using Automation?

 Canada Post also provides its Registered Mail services to addresses outside the country.
 However, the domestic and international registered mailing is not the same.
-The most noticeable difference between the two is the proof of delivery.
+The most noticeable difference between the two is proof of delivery.

 As we saw above, the delivery proof of domestic mailing can include the addressee’s signature and a mailing receipt.
 Regarding international Registered Mail, the evidence of delivery only consists of a date-stamped official receipt.

-Unless you are sending crucial documents to your customers or partners in the U.S. In that case, you have the option to combine Registered Mail with Xpresspost service.
+Unless you are sending crucial documents to your customers or partners in the U.S. In that case, you have the option to combine Registered Mail with the Xpresspost service.
 By doing so, you can get a signature for your business mailer.
 But, remember that this only applies to U.S. addresses or mailers.

 Size And Weight Requirements For Registered Mail

 Knowing the suitable size and weight of your business mailers is a must for every company.
 The last thing you need is your Canada Post returning your urgent mail due to technicality.
 So here are the size and weight specifications you should maintain for your Canada Registered Mail.